rc/soops/README.rst

     -t float, --timeout float
                           if given, the timeout in seconds; requires setting --run-function=psutil.Popen
+    --generate-pars dict-like: function=function_name,par0=val0,... or str
+                          if given, generate values of parameters using the specified function; the generated parameters must be set to @generate in the parametric study configuration.
+Alternatively, a section key in a study configuration file.
+    -c key1+key2+..., ..., --contract key1+key2+..., ...
+                          list of option keys that should be contracted to vary in lockstep
+    --compute-pars dict-like: class=class_name,par0=val0,...
+                          if given, compute additional parameters using the specified class
+    -s str, --study str   study key when parameter sets are given by a study configuration file
     --silent              do not print messages to screen --shell               run ipython shell after all computations -o path, --output-dir path